Naught0/naught0.github.io/data/posts/combinator.md

 ## A Brief Tour

+I just recently revamped the frontend (Dec.
+2024), so these screenshots are old, but the basic functionality is the same.
+Stay tuned for a post exploring _that_ process.

 You can search for your [Moxfield](https://moxfield.com) username, filter your decks, and click on any to get a list of combos it contains.
 You can also search with a link to a deck from Moxfield, [Archidekt](https://archidekt.com) or [MTG Goldfish](https://www.mtggoldfish.com/).

 ![](/combinator-user-search.webp)